ianhussey/Analogical-learning-via-IAT-II/experiment 1/study details.md

 ### Power analysis

-No power analysis as I'm still working out how to do this for interaction effects in LMMs.
+No power analysis given the complexity of simulations for LMM interaction effects.

 ### Planned sample size